0 User Reviews

 - Camellia 128-bit, Camellia 192-bit, Camellia 256-bit

-Support is provided via a ticket system or emails and a 24/7 live chat system.
-Emails got a reply within a few hours, which isn't a long time to have to wait.
-More importantly, their tech support was there within a few minutes every time that I used the service.
-Sadly, not all of their tech team were highly knowledgeable about encryption options.
-However, the team was able to make contact with its developers quickly to answer techy questions.
-I felt that the team pulled together and walked me through the things I wanted to know quickly and in a highly efficient and friendly manner.
-As such, I can't fault their customer service team.
-Also good is the fact that Astrill has a knowledge-base on its website that has answers to many common problems.
-Users can quickly search it in order to get answers.
+Support is provided via a ticket system, email, or a 24/7 live chat.
+Our emails were replied to within a few hours, which isn't at all a long time to wait.
+More importantly, the tech support was there within a few minutes each time we used the service – though not every member of the tech team was expertly clued-in about encryption options.
+However, the team was able to make contact with its developers quickly to answer the more techy questions.

 Windows VPN Client